Dodge Power Wagon: Four Wheel Drive medium-duty trucks W300, W500, and W600 (1957-1980)

 A one-ton W300 light-duty/civilian type Power Wagon was released in 1958.
 This also had the styled cab and sheet metal as the D300 Medium duty one-ton trucks.

 The two-ton W500 Power Wagon (only a chassis cab was built) was introduced in 1956 as the C3-HW and lasted through the 1971 model year.
 This was replaced in 1972 with the W600 (also cab and chassis only), which was produced until 1977 when all Dodge medium-duty models were discontinued.
 To compensate for the loss of the medium-duty W600 a new W400 chassis cab was introduced in 1977.

 Dodge Ram Power Ram (1981-1993)

 The Power Wagon nameplate was discontinued in 1981 with the introduction of the Dodge Ram, with the four-wheel-drive models being sold under the "Power Ram" nameplate through 1993.
 1989 to 1993 models saw the addition of an optional 6-cylinder Cummins turbo-diesel engine.

 Dodge Ram 2500 Power Wagon 2005–2009 (DH)

 For 2005, Dodge resurrected the Power Wagon name on a version of the Dodge Ram 2500.
 It was a special off-road version of the Ram 2500 with a 5.7L Hemi V8 as the only engine option.
 Interior configurations remain similar to standard models.
-From 2005-09, the Power Wagon offered a choice between a regular cab with an 8 ft bed or a Quad Cab (extended cab) with a 6.25 ft bed on a 140 in wheelbase.
+From 2005 to 2009, the Power Wagon offered a choice between a regular cab with an 8 ft bed or a Quad Cab (extended cab) with a 6.25 ft bed on a 140 in wheelbase.

 Special features of the Power Wagon include: